How to Perfect Your Shot with an Arrow Speed Calculator

 We recommend the following arrow speed calculators in particular:

-If you would like to read about how arrow speed is estimated, as well as find instructions on how to manually estimate your arrow speed based on draw weight, arrow weight, and draw length, we recommend this article by Archery Report.
+If you would like to read about how arrow speed is estimated, as well as find instructions on how to manually estimate your arrow speed based on draw weight, arrow weight, and draw length, we recommend checking out that Omni speed calculator above.

-It’s worth noting here that bow manufacturers often advertise the average arrow speed that their bows produce in FPS.
-This number will often be considerably higher than the arrow speed you yourself are able to get out of that bow, and this is because of the fact that the arrow speeds manufacturers typically use are what’s called ‘point blank’ speeds.
-This is the speed that the arrow is traveling at the second it’s been fired from the bow; of course, arrows lose speed throughout the trajectory of their flight.
+It’s worth noting here that bow manufacturers often advertise the average arrow speed their bows produce in FPS.
+This number will often be considerably higher than the arrow speed you yourself can get out of that bow, and this is because the arrow speeds manufacturers typically use are what’s called ‘point blank’ speeds.
+This is the speed that the arrow is traveling at the second they have fired it from the bow; of course, arrows lose speed throughout the trajectory of their flight.

 Understanding your arrow speed is a great way to optimize the setup of your bow.
-It’s also helpful in maximizing your performance, as higher arrow speed is generally desirable, especially when bowhunting.
-With the information we have provided and calculators we recommend, we hope that you will be able to get a more accurate understanding of the arrow speed you shoot at, as well as the ways in which you can improve upon it.
+It’s also helpful in maximizing your performance, as higher arrow speed is desirable, especially when bowhunting.
+With the information we have provided and calculators we recommend, we hope you will get a more accurate understanding of the arrow speed you shoot at, as well as how you can improve upon it.